-One thing that Bill and Mary cannot fully plan for is the situation that their beneficiaries will be in when it is time for the Trust to distribute.
-Will they be in a stable marriage (with a mentally stable partner)?
+Bill and Mary cannot thoroughly plan for their beneficiaries' situation when it is time for the Trust to be distributed.
+Will they have a stable marriage (with a mentally stable partner)?
 Will they have creditors?
 Will they have special needs and benefits that have to be protected?
 Will grandchildren or young people potentially inherit?
-Or will everyone be in the exact place that

-Bill and Mary predict?
+Will everyone be in the exact place that Bill and Mary predicted?
 Who knows!
-It is for this reason that many people elect to use continuing Trusts for their beneficiaries.
-These continuing Trusts provide a lot of the asset protection that you would want for your beneficiaries with only a little additional work (extra tax return).
+For this reason, many people elect to use continuing Trusts for their beneficiaries.
+These continuing Trusts provide much of the asset protection you would want for your beneficiaries with only a little additional work (extra tax return).